 Zone 1 – An area in which an explosive atmosphere is likely to occur in normal operation.

 Zone 2 – An area in which an explosive gas atmosphere does not normally exist.

 In Canada, all new installations must use the 3-Zone system.
 Existing installations may continue to use the 2-Division system or opt to re-classify using the 3-Zone system.

 In the U.S., all installations (both new and existing) can either continue using the 2-Division system or re-classify their product using the 3-Zone system.

 For Class I, Division 1 (or Zone 1) locations, you must use a Type X purging system.
 Type X purging systems reduce the hazards from Division I (or Zone 1) to unclassified.
-You must cut power off immediately when the positive-pressure air system fails.
-You also must detect failure of the system at the discharge end of the fan.
+You must cut the power off immediately when the positive-pressure air system fails.
+You also must detect a failure of the system at the discharge end of the fan.

 Type Z purging systems reduce the classification from Division 2 (Zone 2) to unclassified.
-If the control room location and/or equipment is suitable for these type of purges, then it’s not necessary to de-energize the power supply circuit to the control room equipment immediately upon a positive pressure air system failure.
-However, for safety’s sake, you should de-energize that equipment as soon as possible after you detect air failure, or that some means of monitoring the atmosphere within the room be started.
+If the control room location and/or equipment is suitable for these types of purges, then it’s not necessary to de-energize the power supply circuit to the control room equipment immediately upon a positive pressure air system failure.
+However, for safety’s sake, you should de-energize that equipment as soon as possible after you detect air failure or that some means of monitoring the atmosphere within the room be started.

-Defined as systems having electrical/electronic circuitry that is incapable, under normal operating conditions, of causing ignition of a specified flammable gas-air, vapor-air, or dust-air mixture due to arcing or thermal means.
+Defined as systems having electrical/electronic circuitry that is incapable, under normal operating conditions, causing ignition of a specified flammable gas-air, vapor-air, or dust-air mixture due to arcing or thermal means.